dkerchner/mobile-device-keyboard/README.md

 The confidence level signifies how often you've used that word which makes it likelier to be used again.

 Type `exit!` at any time to close the program.

+**Note**: All input is converted to lowercase and suggestions are given in lowercase.

+## Possible Improvements

+* An interactive UI
+* Add mockito or something similar to test that methods have been called correctly
+* More tests!